Beacon technology has completely revolutionized both business and marketing.

 Step 4: You understand the more advanced benefits.

-Step 5: You’re up-to-speed with creative ways other businesses are using beacons.
+Step 5: You’re up-to-speed with creative ways other businesses are them.

-Step 6: You’re going to be proactive and create a strategy.
+Step 6: You know how to create a beacon marketing strategy.

 So, the question then remains — are you going to take action?